 This client intake form was created using File Request Pro.
 You can create one-page or multi-page forms.

-Create a client onboarding form
+Create a client intake form

 Create Tax Return Checklist for Clients